 - Can outdoor security cameras survive severe weather?

-If two-way audio is something you’re interested in, consider doing research on which cameras have it, and of the ones that do, and read up on which are better.
+If two-way audio is something you’re interested in, consider doing research on which cameras have it, and of the ones that do, read up on which are better.
 Not all two-way audio is created equal — some companies do it well, while others do not.
 Keep in mind that cameras with two-way audio might cost a bit more than those that don’t feature the technology.

 Night vision on cameras typically uses infrared light to illuminate dark images at night.
 Essentially, cameras with night vision use this technology to backlight images to help you see what’s happening in the field of view.
 Most outdoor security cameras feature night vision, but the quality varies from model to model.